 2.3.
 Non-State Funded Project: Any capital development project whose source of funding comes from anything other than state funds appropriated by the Utah State Legislature.

 R702-3.
-Requests for Non-State Funded Projects: Regardless of the funding source, the Board of Regents shall review and authorize institutional requests for non-state funded projects that require Building Board or Legislative approval before the requests are submitted to those bodies.
+Requests for Non-State Funded Projects: Except as provided in section 702-4, the Board of Higher Education shall review and authorize institutional requests for non-state funded projects that require Building Board or Legislative approval before the requests are submitted to those bodies.
 Such requests shall be based upon master planning requirements of Regent Policy R706, Capital Facilities Master Planning.
-Types of funding sources include:
+Types of projects requiring Board approval include:

 3.1.
-Projects Funded from Student Fees, Contractual Debt, or Disposal or Exchange or Capital Assets: Proposals for capital development projects funded in whole or in part from an adjustment in student fees, incurring of contractual debt, or the disposal or exchange of land or other capital assets shall be approved by the institutional Board of Trustees prior to submission to the Board of Regents.
+Projects Funded from Student Fees, Contractual Debt, or Disposal or Exchange or Capital Assets: Proposals for non-state funded projects funded in whole or in part from an adjustment in student fees, incurring of contractual debt, or the disposal or exchange of land or other capital assets shall be approved by the institutional Board of Trustees prior to submission to the Board of Higher Education.

-3.3.
-Projects for which Legislative Revenue Bonding Authorization is Required: Institutions shall submit capital development projects requiring revenue bonding to the Board of Regents for approval as required by Regent Policy R590, Issuance of Revenue Bonds for Higher Education.
+3.2.
+Projects for which Legislative Revenue Bonding Authorization is Required: Institutions shall submit non-state funded projects requiring revenue bonding to the Board of Higher Education for approval as required by Board Policy R590, Issuance of Revenue Bonds for Higher Education.

-3.4.
-Requests to use Donated or Institutional Funds for Planning and Design: Requests to the Building Board for approval to use donated or institutional funds for planning and design of proposed capital development projects require prior Regents’ authorization.

-R702-4.
-Operating and Maintenance (O & M) Costs on Non-State Funded Projects: A capital development project funded from private sources, or from a combination of private sources and other non-state appropriated funds will be eligible for state appropriated O & M when the use of the building is primarily for approved academic and training purposes and associated support and is consistent with the institution’s facilities master plan requirements.

 4.2.
-Non-Academic Space: In most cases, a capital development project that is not primarily for approved for academic and training purposes or associated support, it will not be eligible for state appropriated O & M funding.
-If the institution requests to the Board of Regents to allow state-funded O & M, it shall include a detailed statement showing how space types included in the facility will relate to important institutional activities.
+Requests to use Donated or Institutional Funds for Planning and Design: Institutional Board of Trustees may approve requests to use donated or institutional funds for planning and design of proposed non-state funded project.

 R702-5.
+Operating and Maintenance (O & M) Costs on Non-State Funded Projects: A non-state funded project will be eligible for state appropriated O & M when the use of the building is primarily for approved academic and training purposes and associated support and is consistent with the institution’s facilities master plan requirements.

+5.2.
+Non-Academic Space: In most cases, a non-state funded project that is not primarily for approved for academic and training purposes or associated support will not be eligible for state appropriated O & M funding.
+If the institution requests to the Board of Higher Education to allow state-funded O & M, it shall include a detailed statement showing how space types included in the facility will relate to important institutional activities.

-Architectural Programming of Non-State Funded Projects: A capital development project funded from private sources or other non-state appropriated funds does not require approval by the State Building Board or the Board of Regents for the architectural programming of the facility.
+R702-6.
+Architectural Programming of Non-State Funded Projects: A non-state funded project does not require approval by the Board of Higher Education for the architectural programming of the facility.